dbarzin/mercator/docs/application.md

 ### Dependency Analysis

-It is possible to view the dependencies of any asset, even if those dependencies belong to another category.
-This feature is available from the top menu **“Tools”**.
+Mercator allows you to analyze the dependency graph of any object in the information system, upstream or downstream, and across multiple levels.
+This analysis screen is accessible from the top menu **"tools"**.

 #### Filters
   [<img src="/mercator/images/depfilters.png" width="700">](images/depfilters.png)